 Every bar has a personality based on the tastes and preferences of the bartender.
 That’s because each liquor comes with its own characteristics and ingredient partners that will lead you to taste, test, and then stock your home with the ones that appeal to you.
 So find the base spirit that you like and begin from there.
 Bourbon, rum, apéritifs, cordials… all play a lead or supporting role in their own list of classic and new drinks.

 Just as you collect recipes for dinner, so you’ll begin to amass them for your bar, from magazines, cocktail books, and your favorite bartenders.
 Eventually, you’ll learn to use cocktail recipes as a jumping-off point for experimentation.

 Spend your bar dollars wisely by stocking up on the basics.
 Spirits for the standard bar should be good quality—maybe a step up from the ones in plastic bottles, but not so expensive that it would be a crime to put a little juice and soda in them.
 You should be able to buy most items in a standard “well” (as it’s called behind the bar) in a 750ml bottle for about $30.
-From there, purchase ingredients for the things you like to drink:

 - A mild orange-flavored liquor, such as triple sec, if you like margaritas,